 Elena Schiopu, M.D., is Clinical Assistant Professor in the Division of Rheumatology and active faculty in the University of Michigan Scleroderma Program.
-She joined the faculty in August of 2005 after she finished rheumatology fellowship training at Detroit Medical Center/Wayne State University.
+She joined the faculty in August 2005, after she finished rheumatology fellowship training at Detroit Medical Center/Wayne State University.
 She is board certified in both internal medicine and rheumatology.

 Her interest in scleroderma started during her general medicine internship at the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School in New Brunswick, NJ., where she received clinical and research training in their Scleroderma Program.

 Dr. Schiopu is a member of the Board of Directors of the Scleroderma Foundation - Michigan Chapter and is a very involved presence in the education of patients.

 Her roles in the University of Michigan Scleroderma Program include patient care and education of medical students and postgraduate trainees.
 She is active in numerous research projects focused currently on treatment strategies, measures of outcome and translational studies of potential laboratory markers of disease activity.

 See a listing of Dr. Schiopu’s publications on PubMed, a service of the National Library of Medicine.

 Eliza PS Tsou, Ph.D., is Research Fellow at the Division of Rheumatology at the University of Michigan.
 She received her PhD in Pharmaceutical Sciences from the State University of New York at Buffalo and joined UM in 2008.